thejimbirch/catsinmyyard/wp-content/plugins/wp-smushit/readme.txt

 First, check to see if you're receiving any server errors.
 If your images seem to be processing correctly check the file size of the images being skipped.
 Images over 1mb will be skipped.
 To compress images up to 32mb get <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.

+= I activated Smush and I don’t see any difference in image quality.
+How am I supposed to know if Smush is working? =

+Great question!
+It is important to understand Smush is an optimization tool that uses lossless image compression to save disk storage space and speed up your site.
+Smush squeezes data from your image files that will save space, resize huge images, and improve speed without changing quality.

+You can track file size changes in your media library, individual image savings, directory savings, and Smush total savings with Smush stats.
+If you want to see some additional magic, run before-and-after page-speed tests with WP Checkup or Google PageSpeed Insights.
+Every little bit of resource savings is important when it comes to page-speed!

+= Can't I just use Photoshop or another image editing application to optimize my images? =

+Optimizing all the image sizes generated by WordPress, images being imported from plugins and themes, and images from other web sites is a painful and time consuming process.

+Smush automatically handles optimizing all your images no matter where they come from and  can be used as a standalone tool or alongside Photoshop.

 == Screenshots ==